killingbear999/ICLSTM/README.md

 **File description** </br>
 * docker.pptx includes the instruction on how to install Pyipopt into Docker on your laptop </br>
-* ICLSTM_toy_examples.ipynb demonstrates the input convexity of ICLSTM in some 3D toy examples on surface fitting of non-convex bivariate scalar functions</br>
+* ICLSTM_toy_examples.ipynb demonstrates the input convexity of ICLSTM in some 3D toy examples on surface fitting of non-convex bivariate scalar functions (we have constructed three examples for you to play around) </br>
 * Under CSTR subfolder:
   1. CSTR_ICLSTM.ipynb and CSTR_NNs.ipynb are used to train neural networks to learn the system dynamics </br>
 * Under MPC subfolder: